-SUMMARY REPORT FEEDBACK: ASSESSMENT OF STUDENT LEARNING OUTCOMES UNDERGRADUATE/FIRST PROFESSIONAL/GRADUATE DEGREE PROGRAM
+SUMMARY REPORT FEEDBACK: ASSESSMENT OF STUDENT LEARNING OUTCOMES UNDERGRADUATE/ FIRST PROFESSIONAL/GRADUATE DEGREE PROGRAM

-Program/Degree College Student Personnel, MS Reporting Year: 2018 Department/College Human Development and Family Studies Oversight Review: Nov 2018
+Program/Degree College Student Personnel, MS Reporting Year: 2018 )epartment/College Human Development and Family Studies Oversight Review: Nov 2018

-Program/Degree College Student Personnel, MS Reporting Year: 2018 Department/College Human Development and Family Studies Oversight Review: Nov 2018 Section 1 Section II Strengths Strengths: Program aligns c organizations (A developmentally Program aligns curriculum and student experiences with professional organizations (ACPA, NASPA) which frames knowledge and competencies developmentally, and provides criteria for learning using rubrics as guidelines for N/A Program framework Continued growth t Student Leurning: intually standards.
-Program framework appears to create a strong pathway for lifelong learning and continued growth through self-assessment practices. dent Leurning: 5 • program uncovered student need for additional mitormation/expanation to adcurately assess one's own knowledge, noted areas where students least often accurately assess one's own knowledge, noted areas where students least often provided examples could be linked to curriculum whereby not all competencies emphasized equally within the curriculum which means students would appraise themselves less strongly. (e.g., Values, philosophy, history) • Program considering adopting a pre-post framework for student self-assessment to track development in specific areas. • Program noted opportunity to create standards/criteria for scoring open-ended responses in student self-assessment for consistency. • Efficient use of detailed scoring rubrics for group and individual scores and provided suggestions including changes to rubric criteria, number of criteria, time constraints and providing more practice in delivering effective summany information. • La Unclear what the results confirm because note enough details provided for scoring; as noted in the report, "results suggest" patterns, but reviewers were not provided with information that supports conclusions although the nature of the year-long capstone would indicate an informative assessment process was employed. • 22 - Overarching goal indicates integration of diverse perspectives, but the outcome indicates one's own perspectives - is there a disconnect between the Suggestions: N/A More specific de enhanced the re how information etc.) Engagemen results improves Boaryouschine: More specific details/explanation on the assessment process would have hanced the report if possible (e.g., reasons for faculty involved/not involved; how information/results of assessment were shared for feedback and analysis, etc.) Engagement of more faculty, when possible, in the interpretation of data or results improves the usefulness of the work within the program.
-Programme and the
+2 Strengths: Program aligns curriculum and student experiences with professional N/A organizations (ACPA, NASPA) which frames knowledge and competencies developmentally, and provides criteria for learning using rubrics as guidelines for industry standards.
+Program framework appears to create a strong pathway for lifelong learning and continued growth through self-assessment practices.
+Student Learning: Program uncovered student need for additional information/explanation to accurately assess one's own knowledge; noted areas where students least often provided examples could be linked to curriculum whereby not all competencies emphasized equality writin the curriculum which means students would appraise Program considering adopting a pre-post framework for student self-assessment to track development in coordin prose Program noted opportunity to create standards/criteria for scoring open-ended responses in student self-assessment for consistency.
+Efficient use of detailed scoring rubrics for group and individual projects for grading as well.
+Reflected on disconnect between group and individual scores and provided suggestions including changes to rubric criteria, number of criteria, time constraints and providing more practice in delivering effective summary information.
+Sugrestions: Suggestions: 1.3 - Unclear what the results confirm because note enough details provided for N/A scoring; as noted in the report, "results suggest" patterns, but reviewers were not provided with information that supports conclusions although the nature of the year-long capstone would indicate an informative assessment process was employed.
+2.2 - Overarching goal indicates integration of diverse perspectives, but the outcome indicates one's own perspectives - is there a disconnect between the goal/outcome?
+More specific details/explanation on the assessment process would have enhanced the report if possible (e.g., reasons for faculty involved/not involved; how information/results of assessment were shared for feedback and analysis, etc.) Engagement of more faculty, when possible, in the interpretation of data or eventies in account the second of the second within the process.